odogono/vidpads/NOTES.md

 set a video size (defaults to the original image size)

-when an image is dropped onto a tile, it creates a new sequence of operations, with the the image as the first operation a sequence of operation could also be called a "recipe"
+when an image is dropped onto a tile, it creates a new sequence of operations, with the the image as the first operation

 https://ffmpegwasm.netlify.app/docs/overview